LucasFaustman/benchbanter/README.md

 ## Optimizations

-- Add thumbs up feature to articles and comments for users to vote on their favourite articles
+- Add sorting/filtering/searching on the main feed

 - Add a trending section for popular articles